-The use of genetic testing before birth is increasingly being used and sometimes can diagnose Klinefelter syndrome.
-For babies and young children with Klinefelter syndrome, there is generally little difference compared to other boys — although sometimes a smaller penis and/or undescended testicle(s) may be noted.
-Behavioral, motor and learning issues may also be noted in childhood, but if diagnosis of Klinefelter is not known, this can be thought to be due to other things.
+The use of genetic testing before birth is increasing and can sometimes diagnose Klinefelter syndrome.
+For babies and young children with Klinefelter syndrome, there’s generally little difference compared to typical kids their age — although sometimes a smaller penis and/or undescended testicle(s) may be noted.
+Behavioral, motor and learning issues may also be noted in childhood, but if a diagnosis of Klinefelter isn’t known, these can be mistakenly attributed to other things.

-The benefit of knowing the diagnosis earlier in life lets the healthcare provider not only to help educate and prepare the family for what to expect, but also to screen for the issues that children with Klinefelter syndrome are more likely to have.
+Knowing the diagnosis earlier in life not only lets the healthcare provider help educate and prepare the family for what to expect, but also allows them to screen for the issues that children with Klinefelter syndrome are more likely to have.
 For many, Klinefelter syndrome can be positively managed and a normal life is possible.

 A note from Cleveland Clinic

 Klinefelter syndrome can be different for different people.
-For some, the symptoms start early in life and treatment may be needed throughout all stages of growth.
-For other men, there aren’t any signs and they might not ever know they have the condition.
-If you or your child experience any signs of Klinefelter syndrome, talk to your healthcare provider about the next steps in the diagnosis process.
+For some, the symptoms start early in life, and they may need treatment throughout all stages of growth.
+For other people, there aren’t any signs and they might never know they have the condition.
+If you or your child experiences any signs of Klinefelter syndrome, talk to your healthcare provider about the next steps in the diagnosis process.
 Once diagnosed, there are resources available to help manage the condition.